terminalcloud/apps/docs/mean.md

 ## Usage

-Spin-up your container based on this snapshot and start coding directly on it !
+Spin-up your Terminal based on this snapshot and start coding directly on it !

 Please see the documentation section for more information about MeanJS.